anishmariathasan/anishmariathasan.com/README.md

 # anishmariathasan.com
-This is the repository for my personal website anishmariathasan.com, originally located as a forked repo from ravintpillai/anish created just because it's better not to commit changes to a forked repo
+This is the repository for my personal website anishmariathasan.com, originally located as a forked repo from ravintpillai/anish

+this was created just because it's better not to commit changes to a forked repo